-I am for a radical approach to therapy - grownups should simply leave their infantile emotionalism back there, together with their diapers.
+I am for a radical approach to therapy -- grownups should simply leave their infantile emotionalism back there along with their diapers.
 We do grow out of that formative stage, and adulthood means responsibility, not emotional feeding on those aspects of ourselves that have no place in our adult life.

 Too Sweet to Give Up

-Somehow I think that marriage counselling wouldn't achieve much in the direction of "burying the axe" between spouses.
-They are enjoying it way too much as to give it up, even though contradicting themselves with whining to the others about "his/her unbearable controlling behavior".
+Somehow I think that marriage counselling doesn't achieve much in the direction of "burying the axe" between spouses.
+They are enjoying it way too much with a dark passion as to give it up, even though contradicting themselves with whining to the others about "his/her unbearable controlling behavior".

-Oftentimes, that energy exchange gets unconsciously blended with sexual energy, and, crazy as it may sound - adds to the pleasure of it.
-I personally knew a couple who went right to bed after having a good argument - by their own admission said with a shameless giggle.
+Oftentimes, that energy exchange gets unconsciously blended with sexual energy, and, crazy as it may sound -- adds to the pleasure of it.
+I personally knew a couple who went right to bed after having a good argument---by their own admission said with a devilish giggle.

 As a Warning to Those Mild Mannered in Love

-Basically, this article is not so much about offering an advice to such couple how to snap out of that dark passion - as it is to serve as a warning to those young and mellow folks contemplating marriage, and with a partner displaying signs of bossiness.
+Basically, this article is not so much about offering an advice to such couple how to snap out of that dark passion---as it is to serve as a warning to those young and mellow folks contemplating marriage, and with a partner displaying signs of a bossiness.

-There are many of such cases where one of them starts as a nice and easy going personality - only to turn into something different later on, while being cornered into letting off the leash some of their own dragons, provoked by a bossy partner.
+There are many of such cases where one of them starts as a nice and easy going personality -- only to turn into something different later on, while being cornered into letting off the leash some of their own dragons dormant inside, provoked by a bossy partner.

 When It Gets Too Much for Too Long

-One of the most unfortunate outcomes of such marital bullying is not a divorce - but a spouse, usually wife succumbing to lasting mistreatment and turning emotionally dull and indifferent, often depressed and robot-like, just accepting it - oftentimes "for sake of kids".
+One of the most unfortunate outcomes of such marital bullying is not a divorce but a spouse, usually wife, succumbing to that long mistreatment and turning emotionally dull and indifferent, often depressed and robot-like, just accepting it---oftentimes "for sake of the kids".

-In her misery, she may still go covertly rebellious by secretly getting kids to take sides and feel sorry for her.
+In her misery, she may still go passively aggressive by secretly getting kids to take sides and feel sorry for her.
 It has its rewards in that stronger bond with them, and in having someone who understands while probably getting a similar treatment.